avishek-sen-gupta/cobol-rekt/README.md

 - Injecting inter-program dependencies into Neo4J (with export to JSON)
 - Paragraph similarity map (Java / Python)
 - Code Pattern Detection (Neo4J / NetworkX)
+- **(WIP)** Transpilation and Control Flow Analysis capabilities:
-- **(WIP)** Exposing a basic transpilation model which is not tied to the COBOL syntax.
+  - **Exposing a basic transpilation model** which is not tied to the COBOL syntax.
-- **(WIP)** Exposing Basic Blocks which are a useful first step in raw transpilation
+  - **Exposing Basic Blocks** which are a useful first step in raw transpilation
-- **(WIP)** Analysing whether the control flow graph is reducible or not: a proxy for how well-structured the program is, and how amenable it is to direct transpilation to structured program languages (without arbitrary GOTOs)
+  - Calculating **limit flow graphs** using T1-T2 reductions: Analyse whether the control flow graph is reducible or not.
+This is a proxy for how well-structured the program is, and how amenable it is to direct transpilation to structured programming languages (without arbitrary GOTOs)
+  - **Dominator Analysis:** This is the first step which forms the basis for techniques like detecting implicit loops, and correct scoping of any potential transpiled code in structured programming languages.

 Cobol-REKT is more of a library of useful things intended to be embedded in more formal reverse engineering workflows/pipelines, rather than being a standalone tool (though you can certainly use it as such).
 Many of the higher-level wrappers are merely sensible defaults; you are encouraged to modify them to suit your needs.